Ukraine crisis: How successful were India's repatriation efforts? | DW | 11.03.2022

 Indians were flown from cities in Romania, Poland, Hungary, Slovakia and Moldova after they crossed border transit points in Ukraine.

-External Affairs Minister S Jaishankar, who worked closely with the Indian embassy in Ukraine, tweeted on Friday that Operation Ganga proved to be "particularly" challenging and thanked those involved in coordination efforts.
+External Affairs Minister Subrahmanyam Jaishankar, who worked closely with the Indian Embassy in Ukraine, tweeted on Friday that Operation Ganga had proved "particularly" challenging and thanked those involved in coordination efforts.

 "Our particular gratitude to the authorities in Ukraine and Russia as well as the Red Cross for the evacuation assistance," he wrote.
 "Ukraine's neighbors — Romania, Hungary, Poland, Slovakia and Moldova gave us exceptional support.
 My sincerest thanks to them."